OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 pub struct Gc<T>(*mut T);
 ```

-This mean we don't leverage Rust's safety guarantees at all: it's raw pointer city, and that *sucks*.
+This mean we don't leverage Rust's safety guarantees at all: it's raw pointer city, and that sucks.
-There's many blog posts on garbage collection out there that describe smarter approaches than mine: you can read about Saoirse's [shifgrethor](https://without.boats/blog/shifgrethor-iii/),
+There's many blog posts on garbage collection out there that describe smart approaches where lifetimes are used: you can read about Saoirse's [shifgrethor](https://without.boats/blog/shifgrethor-iii/),
 Core Dumped's [Emacs Lisp VM](https://coredumped.dev/2022/04/11/implementing-a-safe-garbage-collector-in-rust/)
 or kyren's [gc-arena](https://kyju.org/blog/rust-safe-garbage-collection/).

-An obvious improvement their work features is that they make clever use of lifetimes, while my pointers are always raw, which is a real shame.
-The reason is that since it was already a *major* hurdle to get my interpreters working correctly with tracing GC, I wanted the simplest solution... this interpreter is just a solo dev research project, so I sometimes cut corners so long as performance is optimal.
+We don't, since it was already a *major* hurdle to get my interpreters working correctly with tracing GC.
+This interpreter is just a solo dev research project with neither unlimited funding nor time, so I sometimes cut corners so long as performance is optimal.
-I very much want this addressed in the future, though.

 Anyway, we've now got our own heap pointer wrapper.
-Thanks to Rust's type system, we can implement `Deref`/`DerefMut` on it to be able to access its underlying data as if it were a `&T`/`&mut T`, avoiding a *lot* of boilerplate code.
+Thanks to Rust's type system, we can implement `Deref`/`DerefMut` on it to be able to access its underlying data as if it were a `&T`/`&mut T`, avoiding a *lot* of boilerplate code and making it a proper smart pointer.

 ```rust
 impl<T> Deref for Gc<T> {